Local — zero config (auto-discovers viewer on localhost:3100)

 --filterwith xUnit's trait system.

-# Run all tests
+# Run all tests with BDD console output

-dotnet test
+dotnet test --logger LiveDoc

 # Run specific test class

-dotnet test --filter "FullyQualifiedName~ShoppingCartTests"
+dotnet test --logger LiveDoc --filter "FullyQualifiedName~ShoppingCartTests"

 # Run specific test method